Hampden Park: Sports other than football

 Suzanne Lenglen, the French professional tennis player, played an exhibition match against Vivian Dewhurst at Hampden in 1927.
 A crowd of 10,000 saw that match and another between male players Howard Kinsey and Karel Koželuh.

 During the Second World War, American armed forces based in Scotland played games of softball, baseball and American football at Hampden.
 American football returned to Hampden in 1998, when the NFL Europe team Scottish Claymores shared home games between Hampden and Murrayfield.
 World Bowl XI was held at Hampden in 2003, but after the 2004 season the Claymores folded and were replaced by the Hamburg Sea Devils.

 Hampden was the home of the Glasgow Tigers speedway team from 1969 until 1972.
 Poor crowds, escalating costs and the refusal of the city council to allow music to be played at events contributed to the team moving to Cliftonhill, in Coatbridge.
+Glasgow Tigers' Svein Kaasa was killed during a race at Hampden Park on 29 September 1972.

 The redeveloped Hampden was the venue for a boxing card headlined by former world champion Mike Tyson in June 2000.
 Tyson knocked down Lou Savarese after just 12 seconds of the fight, which the referee stopped after 38 seconds.
 The fight ended in farce as the referee, who had been attempting to separate the two fighters, was also knocked down by Tyson.
 The disappointed crowd booed Tyson out of the ring, while former fighters Jim Watt and Barry McGuigan criticised his actions.
 After the fight, Tyson claimed that he wanted to eat the children of world champion Lennox Lewis, which also drew criticism.